-Devils Kettle Falls Geology
+Devils Kettle Falls Facts

 The waterfall occurs roughly 1.5 mi (2.4 km) before the end of the Brule River.
-The river drops an impressive 800 ft (244 m) over the course of only 8 mi (12.8 km).
-Then, it flows over a unique waterfall.
+The river drops an impressive 800 ft (244 m) over the course of only 8 mi (12.8 km), before flowing over a unique waterfall.

-Devils Kettle Falls Mystery
+Devil’s Kettle Falls Mystery